 Step 1: Earn a Bachelor's Degree

 The U.S. Air Force does not require pilots to have specific majors (www.airforce.com).
-However, degrees in aviation allow students to complete flight training and courses in aerodynamics, aviation laws, aviation meteorology and aircraft systems.
+However, degrees in aviation or related areas help students to complete flight training and courses in aerodynamics, aviation laws, aviation meteorology, and aircraft systems.
 Students who enroll in Air Force Reserve Officer Training Corps (AFROTC) in college or attend the United States Air Force Academy (USAFA) can become officers after graduating.

-In the AFROTC, students complete field training and take extra classes in aerospace, leadership, Air Force organizations, military laws and military customs.
+In the AFROTC, students complete field training and take extra classes in aerospace, leadership, Air Force organizations, military laws, and military customs.
 Students who attend the USAFA can take airmanship courses, and those who desire may take a flight course in which they learn to pilot a propeller driven aircraft.

 Step 2: Meet Officer Qualifications

 Individuals must be 18-34 years old and U.S. citizens in order to pursue Air Force officer training.
-Aspiring officers take the Air Force Officer Qualifying Test (AFOQT), and must receive at least a ten for the quantitative and 15 for the verbal composite scores.
+Aspiring officers take the Air Force Officer Qualifying Test (AFOQT) and must receive at least a 10 for the quantitative and 15 for the verbal composite scores.

 Step 3: Attend Officer Training School

-Air Force officers begin flight training by passing Initial Flight Screening (IFT), which is a process that allows instructors to assess a candidate's ability and desire to learn aviation skills.
-Instructors use the Diamond DA20-C1 aircraft to introduce pilot candidates to aviation basics prior to entering advanced training.
-Candidates must have a flight physical and Student Pilot Certificate before attending IFT.
+Air Force officers begin flight training by passing Initial Flight Training (IFT), which is a process that allows instructors to assess a candidate's ability and desire to learn aviation skills.
+Instructors introduce pilot candidates to aviation basics prior to entering advanced training.
+Candidates must have a flight physical and Student Pilot certification before attending IFT.